ESPresense/ESPresense.github.io/hardware/base-stations.md

 nav_order: 1
 ---

+The firmware is currently compatible with the ESP32 dual core (most common config) OR the C3 (beta).
+4MB of flash is required (most common config)
-The firmware is currently only compatible with just the plain ESP32.
-We do not currently support single core S2 or S3 or C3 variants!
+We do not currently support single core S2 or S3 variants.
+Make sure you do *NOT* buy a ESP8266, those do not have bluetooth at all.

 ### ESP32